OpenSextant/Xponents/Examples/Docker/README_Docker.md

 5. Insert your Sonarqube project token in place of `$SONAR_TOKEN` in examples below.
 6. Optionally, add the `settings.xml` file to your global or user folder, i.e., `~/.m2/`.
 The defaults work fine without it.

-For example, with the sonar qube plugin I launch an analysis:
+For example, with the sonarqube plugin I launch an analysis:

 ```
     SONAR_TOKEN=abcdef01234....